Come Give Your Love to Me

-"Come Give Your Love to Me" is the second single from Janet Jackson's self-titled debut album (1982).
-The song was written by Glen Barbee and Charmaine Sylvers.
+"Come Give Your Love to Me" is a song by the American recording artist Janet Jackson, released in 1983 as the second single from her debut solo album, Janet Jackson (1982).
+"Come Give Your Love to Me" was written by Glen Barbee and Charmaine Sylvers, and produced by Foster Sylvers and Jerry Weaver.

-It peaked at number fifty-eight on the U.S. pop chart, seventeen on the R&B chart, and thirty on the dance chart.
-Following Janet's breakthrough in 1986 with the album Control, the song was included as a b-side on the 1986 single "When I Think of You".
+In the United States, "Come Give Your Love to Me" reached number 58 on the pop chart, number 17 on the R&B chart, and number 30 on the dance chart.
+Following Jackson's breakthrough in 1986 with her third album, Control, "Come Give Your Love to Me" was included as a B-side on the 1986 single "When I Think of You".

 Critical reception

-Billboard called it "a lean rock number in the electronic new-music style, sparsely arranged."
+Billboard magazine called "Come Give Your Love to Me" a "lean rock number in the electronic new-music style, sparsely arranged."

-Live performances

-Other than a few television appearances at the time of its release, to date, Jackson has never performed the song on any of her tours.